UO-CIT-ItsBread33/cit281-lab1/README.md

 - Setting up my computer with appropriate software for Cit 281.
 - Practice using shell commands using Windows Command Prompt.
 - Installing plugins for Visual Studio Code (Prettier, ESLint, GitHub Pull Requests and Issues).
-- Keyboard shortcuts for Visual Studio Code
+- Keyboard shortcuts for Visual Studio Code.
-- Running a javascript file using node.js in Visual Studio Code
+- Running a javascript file using node.js in Visual Studio Code.

 ### Purpose of Lab: